Correlated Noise Estimation with Quantum Sensor Networks

-where $\bm{\mathcal{F}}_{\mathcal{Q}}(\Theta)$ is the QFI matrix for the parameter set $\Theta$ and $\nu$ denotes the number of independent repetitions.
-This bound does not necessarily guarantee achievability nor provide optimal measurement strategies, subjects that we examine in more detail later.
+where $\bm{\mathcal{F}}_{\mathcal{Q}}(\Theta)$ is the QFI matrix for parameters $\Theta$ and $\nu$ denotes the number of independent repetitions.
+This bound does not guarantee achievability nor provide optimal measurement strategies, subjects that we examine further later.

 To compute the QFI matrix, we employ the geometric relation between $\bm{\mathcal{F}}_{\mathcal{Q}}$ and the fidelity of quantum states through the Bures distance~\cite{Braunstein1994PRL_Bures}.
 Assuming $\Theta$ parametrize small perturbations to the identity channel, the Bures distance reads